| Jakarta’s City Park Lapangan Merdeka (Independence Park)

 people exude in breathing, cooking and heating.
 The oceans of air circulating about us, not parks,

+keep cities from suffocating.
 For a comparison, Los Angeles – which need lung help more than any other American cityhappen

 to have more open space than any other large city.
 The pollution is owing partly to local